Herbert Wright on

 Checking Out at the Check-in

-Considering hotels, a Hong Kong cockroach, and rooms that change while you sleep...
+Considering hotels, cockroaches, and rooms that change while you sleep...

 Charles Correa